 Student Disability Services

-Student Disability Services facilitates accommodations for disabled University of Iowa students to support opportunities for students with disabilities.
+Student Disability Services facilitates accommodations for University of Iowa students to support opportunities for those with disabilities.

 This program provider offers funding resources for diverse groups studying abroad, including people with disabilities.
 The site includes resources by country and some helpful guides for parents and students.